Sooslick/mcClassD/readme.md

 ##### Custom game modes

-If you want to create a custom game mode, you should create a class implementing `GameModeBase` interface and its methods:
+If you want to create a custom game mode, you should create a class implementing `GameModeBase` interface and its methods.

-`onIdle` - called at plugin loading and after round ending.
-Use this method for initialization and environment preparing;
-`onPreStart` - late initialization.
-Called when enough players vote to start.
-Forced start DOES NOT skip this stage, but sets its duration to zero.
-`onGame` - called at game start after Victim and Hunters role distribution and world environment settings.
-`tick` - the ingame event called every second.
-`unload` - the method called instead of `onIdle` when `preferredGamemode` in config is changed.
-Here you must cancel all scheduled tasks, unregister your events and rollback changes if required.

 If the game mode utilizes a custom config, you should create a class implementing `GameModeConfig` and